 The Counselling Notes Protect (CNP) service is a free legal service delivered by Legal Aid Queensland in partnership with Women's Legal Service.
 CNP provides advice, assistance and representation under a new Queensland law, which protects the counselling records of victims of sexual assault or alleged sexual assault from being used in some courts.

 Given that the majority of sexual violence against women is done by someone known to them, often in contexts where there is trust and familiarity, most go unreported and unconvicted.
-Some research has been undertaken to try and understand better what sexual violence looks like through the stories of victims of sexual violence.

 A range of resources and research on sexual assault is collated by Ending Violence Against Women in Queensland.